How to Change AutoPlay Settings in Windows 11

 - Select AutoPlay.

 Here, you can set specific actions for various media and device types.
-Choose what should happen for each one, then click Apply and OK to save your changes.
+Choose your preferred actions, then click Apply and OK to save your changes.

 Advanced: Disable AutoPlay via Registry Editor